 #3.
 Human errors:

 Electrical system Some errors are also caused by man.
-Such as selection of improper rating of devices, forgetting of metal or electrical condensing parts after servicing or maintenance, switch off of the circuit when charging circuit, etc.
+Such as the selection of improper rating of devices, forgetting of metal or electrical condensing parts after servicing or maintenance, switching off the circuit when charging the circuit, etc.

 #4.
 The smoke of fires:

-Ionization of air due to smoke particles, resulting in a spark between the lines or conductors towards the insulator around the overhead lines.
+Ionization of air due to smoke particles results in a spark between the lines or conductors towards the insulator around the overhead lines.
 Insulators lose their insulating capacity due to the high noise caused by this flashover.